johannschopplich/apiful/docs/guide/getting-started.md

 # Getting Started

+## What Is This?

+APIful provides a unified interface to manage all your API interactions by setting up a client with default fetch options, such as the base API URL and headers.
+Extensions add a variety of features to the client to match your favorite flavor of API management.

+You can use one of the [built-in extensions](/guide/using-extensions#built-in-extensions) to get started right away, or create your own [custom extension](/guide/custom-extensions) to meet your specific needs.

 ## Installation

-Get started by installing `apiful` in your project:
+Get started by installing `apiful` in your project.
+Choose your package manager:

 ::: code-group
   ```bash [pnpm]